-Whether you are looking to start your own boutique or to improve your existing one, these five ebooks will advise in the process.
-Written by professionals in the retail field, the following books cover retail, A to Z.
+Whether you are looking to start your own boutique or to improve your existing one, you'll need to make sure you have a planned out process to startup and sustain your business through busy seasons like pre-holiday and slow seasons like those in 2020.
+That's why we recommend purchasing these five must-read ebooks to advise you through the process.
+Each is written by professionals in the field and covers the most important aspects of brick-and-mortar retail, A to Z.

 Do you want to learn how to define your target market?